 How to tell if your engine might need cleaning...

-The below list will give you an idea of whether it’s something you would be likely to benefit from.
+The list below will give you an idea of whether it’s something you would be likely to benefit from:

-- Constant Low rev driving.
+- Constant Low rev driving - short journeys

-- Lots of stop-start journeys.
+- Lots of stop-start journeys - long idling.

-- Poor quality fuel
+- Poor quality fuel or high fuel consumption

-IF your car is suffering reduced MPG and IF the cause is carbon build up then yes the engine clean should recover/reclaim that MPG lost due to the systems being dirty.
+IF your car is suffering reduced MPG and IF the cause is carbon build up then yes, the engine clean should recover/reclaim that MPG lost due to the systems being dirty.

 IF (and it’s always a IF) ANY aspect of your cars performance (noise, roughness, idling, hunting, MPG lower, emissions, flat spots, throttle response, sticking EGR/throttle body/swirl flaps) are affected from carbon build up then the Carbon Cleaning will have a positive effect.

 Of course, IF any mechanical aspect (swirl flaps for example or EGR valve,turbo) has seized/blocked completely or broken then no amount of carbon cleaning will sort it.

 Carbon cleaning can’t fix things that are fully blocked or broken these would need to be replaced,stripped and cleaned, fixed.